ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

     const proverKey = keySetupResults.pk
 ```

-On a production system we'd use a more complicated [setup ceremony](https://zokrates.github.io/toolbox/trusted_setup.html#initializing-a-phase-2-ceremony), but this is good enough for a demonstration.
-It's not a problem that the users know the prover key - they still cannot use it to prove things unless they are true.
+On a production system we might use a more complicated [setup ceremony](https://zokrates.github.io/toolbox/trusted_setup.html#initializing-a-phase-2-ceremony), but this is good enough for a demonstration.
+It's not a problem that the users can know the prover key - they still cannot use it to prove things unless they are true.
 Because we specify the entropy (the second parameter, `""`), the results are always going to be the same.

 **Note:** Compilation of Zokrates programs and key creation are slow processes.
 There is no need to repeat them every time, just when map size changes.
 On a production system you'd do them once, and then store the output.
 The only reason I am not doing it here is for the sake of simplicity.